olb1ue/HeliumLink/readme.md

 # Freeing Space on a Helium DIY Miner
 This guide is for freeing up space on a [Helium DIY Miner](https://developer.helium.com/blockchain/run-your-own-miner).
 It assumes you've followed the steps in the linked tutorial from Helium.
-This process removes blockchain db files and updates your miners config the latest blessed snapshot which will be within the most recent `720` blocks.
+This process removes blockchain db files and updates your miner's config to the latest blessed snapshot which will be within the most recent `720` blocks.
 It should resync within 15 minutes.

 ## Stop The Miner